 - Best suited to younger men

-My personal favourite is the luxury take on the basic sneaker.
+Our personal favourite is the luxury take on the basic sneaker.
 These beautiful specimens have allowed sneakers to jump from street casual to smart casual without looking like they belong on a teenage boy.
 They can be worn with tailored trousers, slim denim, chinos and in some cases even casual unstructured suiting.

-I tend to avoid wearing them with shorts, as these sneakers are quite often bulky in comparison to the basic canvas sneakers.
+Avoid wearing them with shorts, as these sneakers are quite often bulky in comparison to the basic canvas sneakers.
 Keep it refined on top to match the shoe.
 Basic t-shirts, smart shirts and polos are all great options.
 For a more distinct look, opt for a shirt with a slim or knit tie, a blazer and some slim denim.

 - Dress up, not down